Yasashari/C4-contest/maia8.md

 ## Recommended Mitigation Steps

-Use amount0Min & amount1Min as user input parameters so that (Not hardcording to some value) anyone who using this function can set the  those values accordingly at the time of they executing .
+Use amount0Min & amount1Min as user input parameters so that (Not hard cording to some value) anyone who using this function can set those values accordingly at the time of their execution.